leldev/CQRS/README.md

 # CQRS pattern

-CQRS stand for Command Query Responsability Segregation.
-It s just a small pattern.
+CQRS stands for Command Query Responsability Segregation.
+It is just a small pattern.
 This pattern was first introduced by Greg Young and Udi Dahan.
 They took inspiration from a pattern called Command Query Separation which was defined by Bertrand Meyer in his book “Object Oriented Software Construction”.
 The main idea behind CQS is: “A method should either change state of an object, or return a result, but not both.
 In other words, asking the question should not change the answer.
 More formally, methods should return a value only if they are referentially transparent and hence possess no side effects.”
-(Wikipedia) Because of this we can divide a methods into two sets:
+(Wikipedia) Because of this we can divide a method into two sets:

 - **Commands**: change the state of an object or entire system (sometimes called as modifiers or mutators).
 - **Queries**: return results and do not change the state of an object.